speedment/speedment-doc/pages/integration.md

 ## Custom Traits
 This feature is available form 3.2.9 and onwards and allows entities to implement any custom interface(s).

-A comma-separated list of interface name can be provided via the Speedment Tool.
+A comma-separated list of interface names can be provided via the Speedment Tool.
 Upon generation, those interfaces will be added to the generated classes.

 To add a custom interface to a table, select that table in the Speedment Tool and and add the interface name to the text field called `Implements`: